MODEL DIRECTORY

 GENErating cost Reductions fOr U.S. Medicaid

-The GENEROUS (GENErating cost Reductions fOr U.S. Medicaid) Model aims to ensure fair and reasonable drug prices for Medicaid through CMS-led negotiations with drug manufacturers.
-Under the model, manufacturers will provide supplemental rebates to participating states for drugs included in the model to align Medicaid net prices with what certain other countries pay.
+The GENEROUS Model aims to ensure fair and reasonable drug prices for Medicaid through CMS-led negotiations with drug manufacturers.
+Under the model, manufacturers will provide supplemental rebates to participating states to align Medicaid net prices with what certain other countries pay.

 GLOBE

 The Global Benchmark for Efficient Drug Pricing (GLOBE) Model is a proposed mandatory model that would assess a rebate for certain drugs payable under Medicare Part B if the prices exceed those paid in economically comparable countries.
-It focuses on drugs administered in a clinical setting, such as cancer therapies or drugs used to treat autoimmune conditions and arthritis.
+CMS expects GLOBE would reduce out-of-pocket drug costs for people with Medicare and result in savings to Medicare while preserving or enhancing beneficiaries’ quality of care.

 GUARD